 Eligible families can apply for:

-• K-12 Bursary Assistance – for local families enrolling children in Kindergarten to Grade 12.
+• K-12 Bursary Assistance – support for local families enrolling children in Kindergarten to Grade 12.

-• JK Bursary Assistance – specific to Junior Kindergarten.
+• JK Bursary Assistance – assistance for families with high needs, specific to Junior Kindergarten.

 • Additional Bursary Assistance – for special circumstances or financial hardship (e.g., loss of employment, illness, death in the family, etc.)